 From the initial group of seven churches in 1987, CAP has grown to about 33 participating local organizations.
-From the early years of serving 1300 people in 1988 to over 30,000 in 2009.
+CAP has grown, from the early years of serving 1300 people in 1988 to serving over 30,000 in 2009.
 In 2014 11,903 families received food with a total of 264,294 meals.

 We can sometimes help when and where others cannot.
 It is important to note that most of the local agencies work together and each has its own strengths.
 We measure our success in the ability to meet client's needs.
 We are fortunate to have wonderful volunteers who do a great job of collecting, organizing, and packing food.
 We have time when our pantry is low; however, we have never had to turn anyone away due to a lack of food.
 Providing food for over one-quarter of a million meals per year takes an enormous amount of team work.
 We are proud and grateful for being part of the United Way community effort.